By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 A lot of time and effort were channeled into designing and implementing a set of robust, easy-to-use, and cohesive features for our users.

-their internship applications, we designed and implemented reminder
+their internship applications, we designed and implemented reminder, interview, and stats.

 H.1.
 Challenges Faced